crudnik/crudnik.github.io/_posts/2019-07-17-Project-Ideas.md

 ## My Projects

 1. ~~building my own blog~~
-⋅⋅⋅It's not perfect, but I did it anyway :)
+ It's not perfect, but I did it anyway :)

 1. Can I predict the price of a house in a paticular city from his description and some quantitive data such as sqm?

-⋅⋅⋅As I see it right now, I'll first try to find some easily accessible data, and start from there.
+ As I see it right now, I'll first try to find some easily accessible data, and start from there.

 2. To be continued...